nus-te3201/website/programming/errors-exceptions-raising/e-flexibleWordGame.md

 Accepted words (in order of entry): frame great crime Accepted words (in sorted order): crime frame great Banned words (in sorted order): treat
-Thank you for playing the WORD GAME
+Thank you for playing the FLEXIBLE WORD GAME
 ========================================================
 ```